jisspala/smartnotes/README.md

     os.Setenv("POSTGRES_DB", "notepad") **

 3. Auto-migration will be take care by **gorm**
+4. Create swagger doc based on comments `swag init `
-4. Run the application with `go run .`
+5. Run the application with `go run .`
-5. You can access the Swagger GUI to try out the API by visiting `http://localhost:8001/v1/docs/index.html#/`.
+6. You can access the Swagger GUI to try out the API by visiting `http://localhost:8001/v1/docs/index.html#/`.